Miro Erkintalo

-Miro Erkintalo is a Finnish physicist specialising in nonlinear optics and laser physics, based at the University of Auckland.
+Miro Erkintalo is a New Zealand physicist specialising in nonlinear optics and laser physics, and head of the Department of Physics at the University of Auckland.

 Education

 Erkintalo was born and grew up in Pori, Finland, with an interest in science and maths.
 He attended the Tampere University of Technology intending to get his MSc and become a teacher or technologist, but after interning in a research lab decided to become a physicist.
 He completed three degrees in succession: a BSc (March 2009), an MSc (November 2009) and Doctor of Science in Physics (January 2012).

 After his PhD, Erkintalo came to New Zealand in 2012 to take up a postdoctoral fellowship at the University of Auckland, at the suggestion of his mentor John Dudley.
 He had intended to just stay for two years, but enjoyed New Zealand so much he became a permanent resident.
-He became a Lecturer in the Department of Physics in 2014 and Senior Lecturer in February 2017.
+He became a Lecturer in the Department of Physics in 2014, Senior Lecturer in February 2017 and Associate Professor in February 2021.
 He is a principal investigator at the Dodd-Walls Centre for Photonic and Quantum Technologies.